Reliable Cellular Automata with Self-Organization: Codes

+Here, we only give a proof sketch of existence.
+A particularly simple intrinsically universal cellular automaton is defined in~\cite{OllingerRichard4states11}: it is one-dimensional, nearest-neighbor, with 4 states.

 \begin{proof}[Sketch of proof:] This theorem is proved somewhat analogously to the theorem on the existence of universal Turing machines.
-If the universal transition function is $\trans$ then for simulating another transition function $\trans'$, the encoding demarcates colonies of appropriate size with $\Addr=0$, and writes a string $\var{Table}$ that is the code of the transition table of $\trans'$ onto a special track called $\fld{Prog}$\glo{prog@$\fld{Prog}$} in each of these colonies.
-The computation is just a table-look-up: the triple $(r_{-},r_{0},r_{+})$ mentioned in the above example must be looked up in the transition table.
-The transition function governing this activity does not depend on the particular content of the $\fld{Prog}$ track, and is therefore independent of $\trans'$.
-For references to the first proofs of universality (in a technically different but similar sense), see ~\cite{BerlConwGuy82,TofMarg87} \end{proof}
+If the intrinsically universal transition function is \( \trans \) then for simulating another transition function \( \trans' \), the encoding demarcates colonies of appropriate size with \( \Addr=0 \), and writes a string \( \var{Table} \) that is the code of the transition table of \( \trans' \) onto a special track called \( \fld{Prog} \)\glo{prog@\( \fld{Prog} \)} in each of these colonies.
+The computation is just a table-look-up: the triple \( (r_{-1},r_{0},r_{1}) \) mentioned in the above example must be looked up in the transition table.
+The transition function governing this activity does not depend on the particular content of the \( \fld{Prog} \) track, and is therefore independent of \( \trans' \).
+For references to the first proofs of universality (in a technically different but similar sense), see~\cite{BerlConwGuy82,TofMarg87} \end{proof}

-Note that a universal cellular automaton cannot use codes similar to Example ~\ref{x.block-code}.
-Indeed, in that example, the capacity of the cells of $M_{1}$ is at least the binary logarithm of the colony size, since each colony cell contained its own address within the colony.
-But if $M_{1}$ is universal then the various simulations in which it participates will have arbitrarily large colony sizes.
+Note that an intrinsically universal cellular automaton cannot use codes similar to Example~\ref{xmp:block-code}.
+Indeed, in that example, the capacity of the cells of \( M_{1} \) is at least the binary logarithm of the colony size, since each colony cell contained its own address within the colony.
+But if \( M_{1} \) is intrinsically universal then the various simulations in which it participates will have arbitrarily large colony sizes.

-The size $Q$ of the simulating colony will generally be very large also since the latter contains the whole table of the simulated transition function.
-There are many special cellular automata $M_{2}$, however, whose transition function can be described by a small computer program and computed in relatively little space and time (linear in the size $\nm{\SS_{2}}$).
-The universal transition function will simulate these with correspondingly small $Q$ and $U$.
-We will only deal with such automata.
+The size \( \Q \) of the simulating colony in the above proof sketch will generally be very large also since the latter contains the whole table of the simulated transition function.
+There are many special cellular automata \( M_{2} \), however, whose transition function can be described by a small computer program and computed in relatively little space and time (linear in the size \( \nm{\states_{2}} \)).
+We will only deal with such automata, and will develop a simple language to describe their programs.
+(Any intrinsically universal transition function will simulate these with correspondingly small \( \Q \) and \( \U \).)